mmckechney/SqlBuildManager/docs/commandline.md

 For examples of each, see the [Azure Container Instance (ACI) documentation](aci.md)

-- `savesettings` - Save a settings JSON file for ACI.
-This option always leverages [Azure Key Vault](massively_parallel.md#Steps) to manage secrets, eliminating the local file containing passwords, connection strings, etc.
+- `savesettings` - Saves settings file for Azure Container Instances container deployments.
+This option always leverages [Azure Key Vault](massively_parallel.md#Steps) to manage secrets
-- `prep` - Creates a storage container and uploads the SBM package file that will be used for the build.
-It will also create a customized Azure Resource Manager (ARM) template as defined by the `--outputfile` argument.
-This is used in the next step to create the container instances.
+- `prep` - Creates ACI arm template, a storage container, and uploads the SBM and/or DACPAC files that will be used for the build.
 - `enqueue` - Sends database override targets to Service Bus Topic
-- `deploy` - Uses the ARM template created in the `sbm aci prep` step to deploy and start the containers in ACI.
-If you leave the `--monitor` flag default, it will automatically start to `monitor` the Service Bus and Event Hub for build progress
+- `deploy` - Deploy the ACI instance using the template file created from 'sbm prep' and start containers
+- `monitor` - Poll the Service Bus Topic to see how many messages are left to be processed and watch the Event Hub for build outcomes (commits & errors)
+- `dequeue` - Careful!
+Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them
+- `worker` - [Used by ACI] Starts the container(s) as a worker - polling and retrieving items from target service bus queue topic

+### ContainerApp sub-commands

+`sbm containerapp [command]`

+- `savesettings` - Saves settings file for Azure Container App deployments
+- `run` - Runs a build on Container Apps (orchestrates the prep, enqueue, deploy and montitor commands)
+- `prep` - Creates an Azure storage container and uploads the SBM and/or DACPAC files that will be used for the build.
+- `enqueue` - Sends database override targets to Service Bus Topic
+- `deploy` - Deploy the Container App instance using the template file created from 'sbm containerapp prep' and start containers
-- `monitor` - Poll the Service Bus Topic to see how many messages are left to be processed and watch the Event Hub for build outcomes (commits & errors).
-Not necessary of you leave the `sbm aci deploy` `--monitor` flag as the default `true`
+- `monitor` - Poll the Service Bus Topic to see how many messages are left to be processed and watch the Event Hub for build outcomes (commits & errors)
-- `dequeue`- Careful!
-Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them.
-This is just used for clean up is something went wrong and is not necessary in normal processing.
+- `dequeue` - Careful!
+Removes the Service Bus Topic subscription and deletes the messages and deadletters without processing them
-- `worker` - [Used by ACI] Starts the pod as a worker - polling and retrieving items from target service bus topic
+- `worker` - [Used by Container Apps] Starts the pod as a worker - polling and retrieving items from target service bus queue topic

 ----